sdanfort/snake_curvature/README.md

 Code written by Shannon Danforth

-Moore, T.Y., Danforth, S.M., Davis Rabosky, A.R., A kinematic analysis of Micrurus coral snakes reveals unexpected variation in stereotyped anti-predator displays within a mimicry system, Physiological and Biochemical Zoology, 2019.
+Moore, T.Y., Danforth, S.M., and Davis Rabosky, A.R.
+A kinematic analysis of Micrurus coral snakes reveals unexpected variation in stereotyped anti-predator displays within a mimicry system, Physiological and Biochemical Zoology, 2019.